openedx/openedx-events/docs/concepts/openedx-events.rst

 How Are Open edX Events Used?
 *****************************

-As mentioned previously, developers can listen to Open edX Events by registering signal receivers from their Open edX Django plugins that respond to the emitted events or by using the :doc:`../concepts/event-bus` to send events to external services.
+As mentioned previously, developers can listen to Open edX Events by registering signal receivers from their Open edX Django plugins that respond to the emitted events or by using the :ref:`Event Bus` to send events to external services.

-For more information on using Open edX Events, refer to the :doc:`../how-tos/create-a-new-event` how-to guide.
-We also encourage you to explore the :doc:`../reference/real-life-use-cases` section for real-life examples of how Open edX Events are used by the community.
+For more information on using Open edX Events, refer to the :ref:`Create a New Open edX Event with Long-Term Support` how-to guide.
+We also encourage you to explore the :ref:`Real-Life Use Cases` section for real-life examples of how Open edX Events are used by the community.

 .. _triggering the COURSE_ENROLLMENT_CREATED event: https://github.com/openedx/edx-platform/blob/master/common/djangoapps/student/models/course_enrollment.py#L777-L795
 .. _course_enrollment_post_save receiver: https://github.com/openedx/edx-platform/blob/master/openedx/core/djangoapps/notifications/handlers.py#L38-L53